Wire-Network/wire-cdt/docs/migrating-from-antelope.md

    `sysio.payer`.
 8. Replace any `send_deferred` with an inline action, an off-chain relayer, or a crank action.
 9. Regenerate the ABI and diff it with `cdt-abidiff`, which compares every section including the table metadata this port changes.
-On a CDT predating [wire-cdt#112](https://github.com/Wire-Network/wire-cdt/pull/112) it compared tables by name and type only — there, fall back to
-   `jq -S . old.abi > a && jq -S . new.abi > b && diff -u a b`.
 10. Test natively — see [native-tester-compilation.md](native-tester-compilation.md).
 11. Deploy to a test network.
 Get a policy on the **contract account** before the first call, sized from the ×10 `setcode` charge, the ABI at 1×, the one-time 152-byte account-metadata row, and